Subadharshini05/ECommerce_follow_along/README.md

   Created a User Model to define how user data is structured in the database also developed a user interactions, like adding or retrieving data.
 Additionally, configured Multer to handle file uploads, allowing users to store files such as images.

   ## Milestone 5:
   In this I create a react app and design the signup page and style it Tailwindcss.
 It gives a wonderful Experience and i get some knowledge that how to work on a professional project.

   ## Milestone 6:
   In this milestone, we created a backend endpoint to securely store user data during signup.
 Key features include:

    Password Encryption: Encrypting passwords before storing them in the database to enhance security.
    Secure Data Storage: Saving user details while following best security practices.
    Compliance: Ensuring password protection aligns with security laws like GDPR and PCI-DSS.

+  ## Milestone 7:
+  In this milestone, we implemented user login authentication by validating credentials and comparing encrypted passwords using bcrypt.
+The process involves retrieving user data, hashing the entered password, and matching it with the stored hash.
+If authenticated, access is granted; otherwise, an error is returned.
+This enhances security and protects user data.